 The approved fuel is either propane or a propane-butane mix (LPG).

-Maximum admissible fuel pressure: 12 bar (174 psi)

-When pressurising fuel cylinders with nitrogen, care must be taken not to exceed 10 bar (145 psi).
+Maximum admissible fuel pressure: 12 bar (174 psi) When pressurising fuel cylinders with nitrogen, care must be taken not to exceed 10 bar (145 psi).
+Minimum admissible fuel processors 2 bar (44 psi)

-Minimum admissible fuel pressure: 3 bar (44 psi)
+Minimum auni ssible fuel pressure :: 5 bai (44 psi)

-WARNING Fuel cylinders must not be heated by a direct flame or left in direct sunshine or overfilled.
 CAUTION Care should be taken if the fuel pressure is below 5.5bar (80 psi) which reduces heat output of the burner.
 At low fuel pressure a balloon will be less responsive.
 The bigger the envelope the stronger this effect is.
 It is advisable to heat with both main and whisper burner to compensate for the decreased heat output.

-The pressure in a cylinder will be reduced if it has been pressurized with nitrogen as the contents of the cylinder is reduced.
+NOTE The pressure in a cylinder will be reduced if it has been pressurized with nitrogen as the contents of the cylinder is reduced.
 Pilot flame failure may occur when nitrogen is used.